Archive product

 Description

 Antonio Vangelli De Cresci was born in Rome (in 1915, according to the Roman Quadriennale archive) and began his painting career in 1938 under the guidance of his father and brothers.
 His artistic maturity developed at the “Roman School” from 1943 alongside painters Giulio Turcato and Emilio Vedova.
-He shared acquaintances with them in Rome during the 1940s, such as Giuseppe Ungaretti, Leonardo Sinisgalli, Cesare Zavattini, Giorgio Caproni, and Carlo Betocchi.
-He attended the main artists of that era: painters including Pericle Fazzini, Orfeo Tamburi, Toti Scialoja, and Renato Guttuso.
-During World War II, he participated in the Roman resistance movement as an supporter, together with Giulio Turcato, Mimmo Spadini, Giovanni Omiccioli, Domenico Purificato, and others.
+He shared acquaintances in Rome during the 1940s with artists such as Giuseppe Ungaretti, Leonardo Sinisgalli, Cesare Zavattini, Giorgio Caproni, and Carlo Betocchi.
+He studied with leading artists of that time, including Pericle Fazzini, Orfeo Tamburi, Toti Scialoja, and Renato Guttuso.
+During World War II, he participated in the Roman resistance movement as an supporter, alongside Giulio Turcato, Mimmo Spadini, Giovanni Omiccioli, Domenico Purificato, and others.
 He began exhibiting in 1943, participating in the IV National Art Quadriennale with a work titled “Bozzetto”.
 In 1948, he was among the exhibitors at the V Quadriennale in Rome with a piece called “Landscape”, and at the IX Quadriennale in Rome, inaugurated on November 20, 1965, he exhibited “Rhapsody No. 8 in Red”.
-That same year, Antonio Vangelli took part in a group exhibition at the “La Saletta” gallery in Frosinone with Vincenzo Ciardo, Antonio Enotrio, Giulio Turcato, Michele Rosa, Pier Carlo Pantieri, and Mario Russo.
+In the same year, at the “La Saletta” gallery in Frosinone, Antonio Vangelli took part in a group exhibition with Vincenzo Ciardo, Antonio Enotrio, Giulio Turcato, Michele Rosa, Pier Carlo Pantieri, and Mario Russo.

-From 1945 to 1950, he abandoned Roman landscapes to focus on industrial scenes and themes such as “railways, suburban roads, gas and industrial complexes, river ports, gasometers, various factories, and railway bridges”, with colors drawing from “the sound of intense blue or dark red on brown or black masses…”.
+From 1945 to 1950, he shifted from Roman landscapes to industrial scenes and themes such as “railways, suburban roads, gas and industrial complexes, river ports, gasometers, various factories, and railway bridges”, with colors inspired by “the sound of intense blue or dark red on brown or black masses…”.
 Between 1950 and 1952, Vangelli’s works depict fields, scenes, and circus figures.
 The years 1955-1965 mark a period when he was particularly interested in a cycle of works about the Tower of Babel, galaxies, and the atomic bomb.

 He passed away in Rome on December 14, 2003.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture is from the 19th century, during which the Biedermeier style was dominant.
-Its variants in the early years of the century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
 The next style is Baroque, derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
-These were highly ornate, representative pieces designed to radiate splendor and play a significant role in luxury.
-Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.
+Baroque furniture was highly ornate, designed to dazzle with splendor and serve a role in luxury.
+Exclusive materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly defined chest furniture.
-During this period, mythology and ancient times were also of interest, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using dark stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details